zammad/zammad-user-documentation/extras/secure-email.rst

    recipient.

    In other words, it guarantees message **privacy** and **data security**.

-.. note:: 🤝 **PGP and S/MIME are only working if the other party is using them too.**

    Your administrator is responsible for adding all the necessary certificates and keys in Zammad's admin panel.